 4695 Chabot Road

-Whenever I mention social security survivor benefits, many people assume I’m referring to the one-time lump sum death benefit of $255 to a surviving spouse.
-Although the lump sum payment is available to surviving spouses, the survivor benefits I’m alluding to are the monthly benefits that may be available to a surviving spouse and dependents of a deceased parent.
-The rules regarding survivor benefits provide widows and widowers greater flexibility than other Social Security beneficiaries because retirement benefits and survivor benefits represent different pools of money.
+Whenever I mention social security survivor benefits, many assume I'm referring to a surviving spouse's one-time lump sum death benefit of $255.
+Although the lump sum payment is available to surviving spouses, the survivor benefits I'm alluding to are the monthly benefits that may be available to a surviving spouse and dependents of a deceased parent.
+The rules regarding survivor benefits provide widows and widowers greater flexibility than other Social Security beneficiaries because retirement and survivor benefits represent different pools of money.
 A surviving spouse can choose one benefit first and switch to another benefit later if it results in a larger monthly amount.
-To be eligible to receive a Social Security survivor’s benefit:
+To be eligible to receive a Social Security survivor's benefit:

-On the other hand, taking survivor benefits early, just as the case with retirement or spousal benefits, may not always be the best decision.
-A worker’s decision to collect early reduced retirement benefits will result in a reduced survivor benefit for the surviving spouse.
-If the surviving spouse has reached full retirement age or older, he or she will receive the larger of what the deceased worker collected or 82.5% of the worker’s full retirement age benefit.
-So if a worker’s full-retirement-age benefit is $2,000 per month and he collects early at 62, he receives just $1,500 per month — a 25% reduction for collecting benefits four years early.
-If he later dies, the maximum benefit his widow could collect is $1,650 — 82.5% of her husband’s full benefit if she is at least full retirement age at that time.
+On the other hand, taking survivor benefits early, just as with retirement or spousal benefits, will result in a reduction in benefits due to an early filing penalty and a possible reduction in benefits if you continue to work to your full retirement age. maybe a challenging decision.
+A worker's decision to collect early reduced retirement benefits will result in a reduced survivor benefit for the surviving spouse.
+If the surviving spouse has reached full retirement age or older, they will receive the larger of what the deceased worker collected or 82.5% of the worker's full retirement age benefit.
+So if a worker's full-retirement-age benefit is $2,000 per month and he collects early at 62, he receives just $1,500 per month — a 25% reduction for collecting benefits four years early.
+If he later dies, the maximum benefit his widow could collect is $1,650 — 82.5% of her husband's full benefit if she is at least her full retirement age.
 It will be less if she claims survivor benefits before her full retirement age (see chart below).

 Click Here for Survivor Benefit Example

 Click Here for Main Social Security Planning page.